 Schema changes in Protobuf have to be managed carefully.
 An incompatible Protobuf schema update can cause outages when client and server run different versions.

-Pro tip: Plan for gRPC early when your product is on a trajectory toward heavy inter-service communication.
-Scalable backend systems benefit most from gRPC when internal services communicate intensively and latency contributes measurably to user experience.
+Pro tip: Plan for gRPC early if your product is heading toward heavy inter-service communication — the payoff is largest when internal services talk intensively and latency measurably affects user experience.
+See scalable backend systems for SaaS growth.

 Event-driven architecture (EDA) is a fundamentally different paradigm.
 While REST and gRPC communicate synchronously (client sends request, waits for response), EDA works asynchronously via events.
 Services produce events and react to events, without communicating directly with each other.

-Event-driven architecture uses asynchronous events — for example via Kafka — for loose coupling in microservices and supports both scalability and resilience.
-The core principle is the event bus: a central messaging system like Apache Kafka or RabbitMQ accepts events and distributes them to interested consumers.
+The core is an event bus — a messaging system like Apache Kafka or RabbitMQ that accepts events and distributes them to interested consumers.

 A practical SaaS example: when a user completes an order, the order service publishes an "order created" event.
 The payment service, the notification service and the analytics service all consume that event independently.
 None of those services knows about the others, and the order service doesn't wait for their processing.